-You can open the marker's location on the profile by right-clicking the marker on the list, and selecting Goto option.
+You can open the marker's location and properties by right-clicking the marker icon above profile plot, or on the marker list.

 To move a marker, simply move its flag on the Profile, or the GeoPlot.

 Figure 4-13: Right-click on the listed marker as select Goto to open the corresponding profile interval